yangguo/tutoring/api-cloudflare/README.md

 # Cloudflare Worker API for Tutoring

 This folder contains the Cloudflare Worker backend for the tutoring app.
-It mirrors the main Express API so the frontend can talk to either deployment with the same endpoints/response shapes.
+It currently covers the core auth, books, dashboard, chat, and achievements routes used by the frontend; some administrative/upload endpoints from the Express API are still pending.

 ## Local Development